awstringer1/aghq-paper-code/README.md

 The examples all make use of the `aghq` package, available [on github](https://github.com/awstringer1/aghq) as well as `CRAN` (`install.packages("aghq")`).
 A [vignette](https://arxiv.org/abs/2101.04468) for that package is also available.

-**Important note**: the results in the [preprint](https://arxiv.org/abs/2102.06801) all reproduce exactly when using the `CRAN` version (0.1.0) of the package.
-The package is under active development and the development (github) version may not always give the same results.
-If you want to reproduce the results as seen in the [preprint](https://arxiv.org/abs/2102.06801), use the `CRAN` version.
+**Important note**: the results in the [preprint](https://arxiv.org/abs/2102.06801) all reproduce exactly when using the `CRAN` version 0.1.0 of the package.
+The package is under active development and later versions including the development (github) version may not always give the exact same results, though they should not be practically different.

 ## Code files